JohnBaracuda/com.baracuda.mediator/README.md

 # Mediator

 Scriptable object based event and mediation framework.
+This is a preview package lacking features and documentation.